 Small obstacles become big barriers

-In Sweden, sea lamprey occur along the west coast and rarely in the southern Baltic Sea along the coasts of Skåne and Blekinge.
-The country’s largest spawning population is found in River Ätran.
+In Sweden, sea lamprey occur along the west coast and is rarely found in the southern Baltic Sea along the coasts of Skåne and Blekinge.
+The country’s largest breeding population is found in River Ätran.

-They spawn in the same environments as salmon, but unlike salmon and trout, for example, sea lampreys cannot jump, which makes most fish ladders obstacles.
+They spawn in the same environment as salmon, but unlike salmon and trout, for example, sea lampreys cannot jump, which makes most fish ladders impassable barriers.

 Very unusual life cycle

-The sea lamprey spawns in fast-flowing streams with gravel bottoms during July-August.
+Sea lampreys spawn in fast-flowing rivers with gravel bottoms during July-August.
 The male digs a spawning pit by moving stones with his mouth.
 The species spawns in pairs, and both parents die after spawning.
 The eggs hatch after 10-12 days.
-The newly hatched larvae, called line eels, burrow into soft bottoms where they filter algae and decomposed plant material for 5-8 years.
-At metamorphosis, when they are 11-20 cm long, they turn into adults and migrate to the sea the following summer.
+The newly hatched larvae, called ammocoetes, burrow into soft sediment where they filter algae and decomposed plant material for 5-8 years.
+At metamorphosis, when they are 11-20 cm long, they transform into adults and migrate to the sea the following summer.

-The sea lamprey has been hit hard by hydropower development and migration barriers, which make it difficult for the fish to reach their spawning grounds.
-Channelization and pollution have also reduced the population.
-The sharp decline of large fish in the sea has meant that there are few fish to parasitize on, which also has a very negative impact on the species.
-Despite the ban on fishing, more efforts are needed to save the species, such as improving habitats and strengthening protection.
+The sea lamprey has been severely affected by hydropower development and migration barriers, which hinder the fish to reach their spawning grounds.
+River channelization and pollution have also reduced the population.
+The drastic decline of large fish in the sea has meant that there are few fish to parasitize on, negatively impacting the species further.
+Despite fishing beeing prohibited, more efforts are needed to save the species, such as improving habitats and stronger protection.

 The Improve Aquatic LIFE project has a particular focus on sea lamprey as the situation for the species is considered very serious.
-By removing migration barriers, creating fishways and restoring habitats such as backwaters and sandbanks in a number of key areas, it is hoped that the species will remain and increase in Swedish waters.
+By removing migration barriers, creating fishways and restoring habitats such as backwaters and sandbanks in a number of key areas, the hope is that the species will remain and increase in Swedish waters.